(FDA) GMP Approved, ISO-9001:2008, ISO-22000:2005 HACCP, "REACH" Pre-registered Kosher & Halal Certified

 Our manufacturing facility is FDA approved and ISO-9001-2008, ISO 22000-2005 HACCP certified.
 We are offering products manufactured as per Kosher and Halal approved certified method.
 We are pre-registered with "Reach" for export to European countries.
 We can give all solid chemical materials as per specified size or shape.

-MSDS of Calcium Sulfate Manufacturers
+Calcium Sulfate Dihydrate SDS of Manufacturers

 Specifications of Commercial Pure Calcium Sulfate Calcium Sulphate Dihydrate (Also offered Hemihydrate & Anhydrous)

 Appearance: Calcium Sulfate occurs as a fine, white to slightly yellow-white powder.
 It is anhydrous or contains two molecules of water of hydration.
 It is also offered as Calcium Sulfate Hemihydrate.

 Loss on Drying: Dihydrate: Between 18.0% and 23.0%.

 98.0 per cent to 102.0 per cent of CaSO4,2H2O i.e. Calcium Sulphate Dihydrate or Calcium Sulfate Dihydrate.

 Very slightly soluble in water, practically insoluble in ethanol (96 per cent).